tlverse/tlverse-handbook/08-tmle3mopttx.md

 [23] "Lrnr_svm"                  "Lrnr_xgboost"
 ```

-Note that since the corresponding blip will be vector valued, we will have a
+Since the corresponding blip will be vector valued, we will have a
 column for each additional level of treatment.
 As such, we need to create
 multivariate learners with the helper function `create_mv_learners` that takes a
 list of initialized learners as input.

-We make the above explicit with respect to standard notation by bundling the
+We make the above explicit with respect to the standard notation by bundling the
 ensemble learners into a list object below: